-An ERE special character has special properties in certain contexts.
-Outside those contexts, or when preceded by a backslash, such a character is an ERE that matches the special character itself.
-The extended regular expression special characters and the contexts in which they have their special meaning are:

-. [\ (The period, left-bracket, backslash, and left-parenthesis are special except when used in a bracket expression (see RE Bracket Expression, above).
-Outside a bracket expression, a left-parenthesis immediately followed by a right-parenthesis produces undefined results.)
-The right-parenthesis is special when matched with a preceding left-parenthesis, both outside a bracket expression. + ? { The asterisk, plus-sign, question-mark, and left-brace are special except when used in a bracket expression (see RE Bracket Expression, above).
+ERE Special Characters An ERE special character has special properties in certain contexts.
+Outside those contexts, or when preceded by a backslash, such a character is an ERE that mat the special character itself.
+The extended regular expression special characters a contexts in which they have their special meaning are: .[\(The period, left-bracket, backslash, and left-parenthesis are special except when used in a bracket expression (see RE Bracket Expression, above).
+Outside a bracket expression, a left-parenthesis immediately followed by a right-parenthesis produces undefined results. ) The right-parenthesis is special when matched with a preceding left-parenthesis, both outside a bracket expression. + ? { The asterisk, plus-sign, question-mark, and left-brace are special except when used in a bracket expression (see RE Bracket Expression, above).
 Any of the following uses produce undefined results: if these characters appear first in an ERE, or immediately following a vertical-line, circumflex or left-parenthesis if a left-brace is not part of a valid interval expression.
-I The vertical-line is special except when used in a bracket expression (see RE Bracket Expression, above).
-A vertical-line appearing first or last in an ERE, or immediately following a vertical-line or a left-parenthesis, or immediately preceding a right-parenthesis, produces undefined results. Λ The circumflex is special when used: as an anchor (see ERE Expression Anchoring, below). as the first character of a bracket expression (see RE Bracket Expression, above). \$ The dollar sign is special when used as an anchor.
-Periods in EREs A period (.), when used outside a bracket expression, is an ERE that matches any character in the supported character set except NUL.
-ERE Bracket The rules for ERE Bracket Expressions are the same as for Basic Regular Expressions; Expression see RE Bracket Expression, above).
-EREs Matching The following rules will be used to construct EREs matching multiple characters from Multiple EREs matching a single character: Characters 1.
-A concatenation of EREs matches the concatenation of the character sequences matched by each component of the ERE.
-A concatenation of EREs enclosed in parentheses matches whatever the concatenation without the parentheses matches.
-For example, both the ERE cd and the ERE (cd) are matched by the third and fourth character of the string abcdefabcdef.
+1 The vertical-line is special except when used in a bracket expression (see RE Bracket Expression, above).
+A vertical-line appearing first or last in an ERE, or immediately following a vertical-line or a left-parenthesis, or immediately preceding a right-parenthesis, produces undefined results. ^ The circumflex is special when used: as an anchor (see ERE Expression Anchoring, below). as the first character of a bracket expression (see RE Bracket Expression, above). \$ The dollar sign is special when used as an anchor.
+Periods in EREs - · · · n used outside a bracket expression, is an ERE that matches any pported character set except NUL.
+ERE Bracket Expression The rules for ERE Bracket Expressions are the same as for Basic Regular Expressions; see RE Bracket Expression, above).
+EREs Matching Multiple Characters EREs matching a single character: Churacters matched by eac parentheses ma For example, bo of EREs matches the concatenation of the character sequences th component of the ERE.
+A concatenation of EREs enclosed in atches whatever the concatenation without the parentheses matches. both the ERE cd and the ERE (cd) are matched by the third and r of the string abcdefabcdef.
+I